petertenhoor/bsunew/public/wp-content/plugins/ultimate-posts-widget/readme.md

 `<?php add_image_size( 'my-custom-size', 800, 600, false ); ?>`

-#### Thumbnail images are not displaying
+= Thumbnail images are not displaying =

 *As of version 2.0.0 timthumb is no longer used.*

-This plugin uses the [timthumb library](http://www.binarymoon.co.uk/projects/timthumb/) to resize post thumbnails.
+This plugin uses the timthumb library to resize post thumbnails.
 Please review these requirements and troubleshooting tips if you are having problems displaying thumbnails.

 * Right click > view image - If an image isn't loading then this is the first thing you should do.
 9 times out of 10 it will tell you what the problem is in an easy to read error message.
 * JetPack plugin - There is a known conflict between JetPack's "Photon" component, please disable it for compatibility with timthumb.